jzohrab/logkeys/README.md

 are viewing the log file in editor), and opt to modify bin/llk starter script.

-If you create full and completely valid keymap for your particular language, please upload it to website or send it to me by e-mail.
-Thanks.
+If you create full and completely valid keymap for your particular language, please attach it to a new issue.

 ## Further information